decode(); deploy(); disrupt();

 Who Teaches the Machine: How Grail is Decentralizing the Most Consequential Phase of AI Development

 Pre-training gives AI knowledge.
 Post-training teaches it judgment: what to refuse, how to reason, what to value.
-This is the phase where alignment happens, and until now, it has been exclusively controlled by a handful of corporations behind closed doors.
-This week, a research paper from Grail demonstrated that the bandwidth barrier keeping RL post-training centralized was 99% phantom, an artifact of how we were moving data, not a physical constraint.
+This is the phase where alignment happens, and while decentralized efforts existed, weight sync over public internet made them impractically slow.
+This week, a research paper from Grail demonstrated that the bandwidth barrier keeping RL post-training centralized was 99% redundant, an artifact of how we were moving data rather than a physical constraint.
 The implications extend far beyond compression ratios.

 In 1989, Francis Fukuyama declared that liberal democracy had won, that history, understood as ideological struggle, was over.
 Thirty-seven years later, Jonathan Rauch argues in The Atlantic that America has a fascist president, while Mark Carney tells Davos that the rules-based international order is finished.
 Both are describing the same phenomenon from different angles: the collapse of an endpoint that was never as stable as advertised.